Itahari International College: Tower Block

 The main building includes two academic heads, one for each program.
-The lower part usually filled with staff's room, regulatory rooms and officer InCharge room.
+The lower part usually filled with staff's room, regulatory rooms and officer In Charge room.
 The level 2 and level 3 are used as a tutorial and workshop classes for BSc. computing.
-The Level 4 and Level 5 are typically used for BBA classes and for the discussion and practices for Curricular and non-curricular events.
+The Level 4 and Level 5 are typically used for BBA classes and staff meetings.

 UK Block

-The second building is used for Guest lecture session, ceremonial events and Lecture session for most of the IT classes, and Tutorial and workshop session for most of the classes of BBA.
+The second building is used for Guest lecture session, ceremonial events and Lecture session for most of the IT classes, whereas Tutorial and workshop session for most of the classes of BBA.

+ING Block

+The third building is solely owned and operated under the ING Skill Academy umbrella used for the discussion and practices of curricular and non-curricular event functions and their execution.